fedora-python/lxml_html_clean/README.md

 ## Installation

-You can install this project directly via `pip install lxml_html_clean` or soon as an extra of lxml itself via `pip install lxml[html_clean]`.
+You can install this project directly via `pip install lxml_html_clean` or soon as an extra of lxml via `pip install lxml[html_clean]`.
 Both ways installs this project together with lxml itself.

-## Usage

-[USAGE.rst](USAGE.rst) contains a part of the lxml documentation related to HTML cleaning.

 ## License